 Work is now underway on the more weather-sensitive items such as air-conditioning, electricity, floors and painting.
 Meanwhile, on the quayside, the outside gangway is being constructed for direct passenger embarkation/disembarkation to and from the building.
 These works are being carried out by Prosertek at a cost of approximately EUR 1million.

-In terms of the terminal design, special attention has been given to the data provided by major cruise operating companies for international vessel safety and security norms, in addition to the references from the best terminals in the world.
-This, together with the application of high standards of quality and safety, will place the terminal – 15m high and with 3,200m² of useable surfaces – at the forefront of those in Europe.
+In terms of the terminal design, special attention has been given to the data provided by major cruise companies for international vessel safety and security norms.
+This will place the 15 m high and 3,200m2 sized terminal at the forefront of those in Europe.

 The terminal has been conceived as a rectangular glass container, that fits in naturally with its surroundings, and caters to passenger and luggage flows with independent lanes and stairways.

 The building consists of two main floors with a mezzanine in between.
 The hall and tourist information desk will be on the lower floor where embarking passenger reception and check-in will take place; there will also be ample space for disembarking passenger luggage collection.
 The mezzanine will accommodate the VIP lounge and offices.
 The waiting area, embarking and disembarking passenger control area and disembarking area will be on the first floor.

 The port authority will also provide the pier with 222 long-stay parking places destined for cruise passengers.
 These can also be used for residents when no cruise vessels berth.
 Another 31 places will be created for staff working at the terminal itself, of which eight will be for people with reduced mobility, as well as 10 for taxis and 40 for coaches.